mstksg/advent-of-code-2020/reflections.md

 use `f` to give the callback a chance to "intercept" the "highest card win" rule if it wants to.
 We get a lot of mileage here out of the `:<|`, `:|>` and `Empty` constructors for `Seq`, which allows us to match on the head and tail or an empty `Seq` as a pattern.
-Note that this isn't *perfectly* tail-recursive -- we do get another layer deeper into the stack on every call of `f`, when we play a "recursive game".
-It's tail-recursive within the same game, however.
+Note that this isn't *perfectly* tail-recursive -- we do get another layer of data allocated whenever we recurse into a game.
+But at least it's tail-recursive within the same game.

-It should be possible to make this completely tail recursive by keeping an explicit stack of decks/caches, but overall I'm happy with this O(d) space ont he depth of the game recursion, because I don't think a fully tail recursive version would be any better space-wise!

 Note that this talk about tail recursion isn't because we are afraid of overflowing the call stack like in other languages (and trying to take